The Joe Gordon Story, Part 1: Boston

 Trumpeter Joe Gordon was only 35 when he died in 1963, and he was in and out of the limelight during his too-brief career.
 Relatively little is known about him, and it seems like the same few biographical sentences copied from The New Grove Dictionary of Jazz appear on website after website.
 With the anniversary of his birth approaching, I thought it was time to dig deeper into Gordon’s history.

-Part 1 of this two-part post covers Joe’s early years, and stops in 1953, when Joe met Clifford Brown.
-Part 2 covers his last ten years, from 1954 with Art Blakey to the tragic fire that killed him in 1963.
+Part 1 of this three-part post covers Joe’s early years, mainly spent in Boston, and stops in 1953, the year Joe met Clifford Brown.
+Part 2 covers his hard bop and big band years, from 1954 with Art Blakey to his flight to West Coast in 1958.
+Part 3 covers his final years in California, ending with the tragic fire that killed him in 1963.

 Gordon’s was an original and confident voice, and writers such as Nat Hentoff, John Tynan and John S. Wilson noted with approval his big sound, clean, articulate attack, and creative solos brimming with ideas.
 In terms of influences, Joe himself said: “I always seem to have liked Miles’ melodic thing with Dizzy’s drive, but actually it would be hard to say which one of the trumpet players I did follow.
 I always seemed to have a scope wide enough to employ everyone’s style.”